Abercynon railway station: History

+South Wales Metro transformation

 In February 2016, work started at the station to improve the facilities ahead of the South Wales Metro system.
 Work included the installation of an extra shelter and a bike shelter where the old signal box stood.
 Transport for Wales replaced an existing shelter with a larger one, including TfW branding, in spring 2019.

 In December 2017, Rhondda Cynon Taff funded the expansion of the car park to increase the number of spaces for users.
 There are future plans to further increase the number of spaces which is a reflection of the popularity of the site for commuters.
 In April 2019, Rhondda Cynon Taf council opened a further extension to the car park.
 An extra 310 spaces have been built in the nearby Navigation Park to cater for future increase in demand.
 Other work included adapting the footpath to the station and adding a bus stop in the existing car park.
 The council also installed signs at both entrances explaining the history of Abercynon and its transport history.
 The project was funded by the Welsh Government.

 In October 2018, it was announced that the South Wales Metro would receive £119 million from the European Union.
 Some of this money is earmarked for doubling the line from Abercynon and Aberdare and from Abercynon to Merthyr Tydfil.
 Extra platforms would also be built to handle the extra services.

+Facilities

+There is a car park, two sets of bicycle stands, a ticket machine, waiting shelters and dot matrix departure screens.
+There is step-free access via a ramp from the subway.